markd2/Playdate/pdnotes.md

 polymorphism (or callback) for "installing" what is getting shown.
 So can have :alot: of experiments that can choose from the menu.

-pong / breakout  game using bounce collision
+pong / breakout  game using bounce collision. crank to move paddle.